Grand Central Tech unveils its fourth class of startups

 Harrigan also noted that unlike most accelerators, Grand Central doesn’t take equity in its startups, at least not initially.
 (It has invested some participants after they’ve attracted institutional funding, and Harrigan said he’s planning to create “a more formal funding apparatus this year.”)

-The program was launched in partnership with Millstein Properties, which owns the building and allows the accelerator startups to stay rent free.
+The program was launched in partnership with Milstein Properties, which owns the building and allows the accelerator startups to stay rent free.
 The companies only pay rent if, afterwards, they decide to move into the coworking space or another office in the building.

-So Grand Central is meant to make money from Millstein, but Harrigan said model gives him the freedom to look beyond financial returns and also think about a broader mission of helping the New York tech scene.
-He said That, that’s a big part of why he was able to recruit an initial class of startups where 50 percent of the founders were women, and 50 percent were people of color of veterans (with some overlap between those groups), a ratio that he’s maintained going into this new class.
+So Grand Central is meant to make money for Milstein, but Harrigan said the model gives him the freedom to look beyond financial returns and also think about a broader mission of helping the New York tech scene.
+He said that’s a big part of why he was able to recruit an initial class of startups where 50 percent of the founders were women, and 30 percent were people of color or veterans (with some overlap between those groups), a ratio that he’s maintained going into this new class.

 Anyway, that’s the general catchup.
 Here are the 18 companies in the new class.